Hands-On Fundraising

 1. Is your newsletter a self-mailer?

 Are you trying to save money by making your newsletter a self-mailer?
-You may actually be losing money.
+You may be losing money.
+If you’re hoping people will respond with a gift, make it easy for them.
 Mail it in an envelope.
-Include a response card and return envelope.
+Include a response form and return envelope.
+Consider that putting this in an envelope means you can pour more appreciation into the package.
+That brings results.

 2. Is there a letter from your CEO or board chair?

 Unless your boss is a celebrity, your readers are not going to find the letter compelling.
 Remember, donors are reading for themselves.
 “Where am I in here?” will be their unconscious thought.
-Believe me, you can’t bore donors into submission.
+You can’t bore donors into submission.

-As Tom Ahern points out in his terrific articles on newsletters (and his book), many newsletter headlines are not headlines at all.
+As Tom Ahern points out in his terrific articles on newsletters (and his book, newly updated), many newsletter headlines are not headlines at all.
 He suggests this test.
 Cover the story and leave the headline.
 Then ask someone not familiar with the organization what the article is about.

-Remember your readers will skim.
+Remember, your readers skim.
 They may only read your headlines.
-Headlines do heavy lifting.
-Use strong, active verbs.
+So headlines do heavy lifting.
+And use strong, active verbs.
 Grab attention.
 Make your headlines work.

 Try this: next supermarket trip, read the cover of the tabloids.
 Yes, I know they’re odious.
-But they know how to write a headline that gets attention.
+But their writers know how to write a headline that gets attention.

 4. Is the newsletter all about your organization?